MaddyGuthridge/CSE-Localtest/readme.md

 correct version for your OS.
 If you are using Linux or WSL, install it using your package manager (eg `apt install python3.8`).
 After installing Python, try running the command again.
-5. Run the installation script by running the command `./install.py`.
+5. Run the installation script by running the command `python3 install.py`.
 This will add Localtest to the alias files for both ZSH and Bash.
 For other shells, you will need to add the alias it prints manually.
 Consider submitting a pull request adding support for your favourite shell!
+6. Make localtest.py executable by running `chmod +x localtest.py`
-6. Restart your terminal.
+7. Restart your terminal.
 Localtest is now ready to use.

 ## Requirements:
 * Git (for self-updating)